ferrous-systems/rust-training/README.md

 We encourage the use of this material, under the terms of the above license, in the production and/or delivery of commercial or open-source Rust training programmes.

+We unfortunately cannot accept copyrightable contributions from third parties unless they enter into a Contributors' License Agreement with us.
+Please contact <training@ferrous-systems.com> if you would like to collaborate with us on this material.

 Copyright (c) Ferrous Systems, 2025